pahund/react-advertising-wiki/Configuration.md

 The object's values are arrays of objects with two properties:

 * `viewPortSize`: The target view port size of the size mapping; array with two numbers for width and height
-* `sizes`: Array of ad sizes to be displayed in this view port; array of arrays with two numbers for width and height – ⚠️ **important:** this needs to be an array, even if you have only one ad size to display for this viewport size
+* `sizes`: Array of ad sizes to be displayed in this view port; array of arrays with two numbers for width and height
+  * ⚠️ **important:** this needs to be an array, even if you have only one ad size to display for this viewport size
+  * If you want to display no ads for this size, specify an empty array (`[]`)

 **Type**: Object